fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/New-WAPackStaticIPAddressPool.md

 ### Example 1: Create a static IP address pool
 ```
-PS C:\>$VNet = Get-WAPackVNet -Name "ContosoVNet01"
+PS C:\> $VNet = Get-WAPackVNet -Name "ContosoVNet01"
-PS C:\>$VMSubnet = Get-WAPackVMSubnet ?VNet $VNet -Name "ContosoVMSubnet01"
+PS C:\> $VMSubnet = Get-WAPackVMSubnet -VNet $VNet -Name "ContosoVMSubnet01"
-PS C:\>New-WAPackStaticIpAddressPool ?VMSubnet $VMSubnet -Name "ContosoStaticIpAddressPool01" -IPAddressRangeStart "192.168.1.0" -IPAddressRangeEnd "192.168.1.10"
+PS C:\> New-WAPackStaticIpAddressPool ?VMSubnet $VMSubnet -Name "ContosoStaticIpAddressPool01" -IPAddressRangeStart "192.168.1.0" -IPAddressRangeEnd "192.168.1.10"
 ```

 The first command first retrieves the virtual machine network to which we want to add the static IP address pool.
 This virtual machine network is named ContosoVNet01.

 The second command uses the previously retrieved virtual machine network to get the virtual machine subnet named ContosoVMSubnet01 to which we want to add the static IP address pool.

-The third and last command creates a new static IP address pool with a name ContosoStaticIpAddressPool01 and a range start 192.168.1.0 and a range end 192.168.1.10.
+The last command creates a new static IP address pool with a name ContosoStaticIpAddressPool01 and a range start 192.168.1.0 and a range end 192.168.1.10.

 ## PARAMETERS